SkillsUnion/tamkeen-software/docs/3-backend/annotationsandcrud/crud_01.md

 To let our user create a customer by calling an API, we need a `POST` endpoint.

+#### `@PostMapping`: This annotation in Spring Boot is used to handle HTTP POST requests.
+It maps a method to a specific URL so that when a client sends data to the server (like adding a new user), this method processes it.

 ```java
 @PostMapping("/customers")
 public Customer createCustomer(Customer customer) {